 To that end, we have completed the IND-enabling studies of AMX0114, a potent antisense oligonucleotide targeting inhibition of Calpain-2, a key contributor to the axonal (also known as Wallerian) degeneration pathway.
 Axonal degeneration has been recognized as an important early contributor to the clinical presentation and pathogenesis of ALS and other neurodegenerative diseases.
 Calpain-2 is considered an essential protein in the process of axonal degeneration and has been repeatedly linked to neurofilament biology in published studies.
 Preclinical studies completed to date have shown that AMX0114 can achieve potent, dose-dependent, and durable knockdown of CAPN2 mRNA expression and Calpain-2 protein levels in human motor neurons.
 Moreover, in preclinical efficacy studies, treatment with AMX0114 reduced extracellular neurofilament light chain levels following neurotoxic insult in induced pluripotent stem cell (iPSC)-derived human motor neurons, and improved survival of iPSC-derived human motor neurons harboring ALS-linked, pathogenic TDP-43 mutations.
 Neurofilament is a broadly researched biomarker in ALS.
-We plan to file an IND application, then initiate a multiple ascending dose clinical trial of AMX0114 in people living with ALS in the second half of 2024.
+We are moving forward with our plans and are preparing to initiate a multiple ascending dose clinical trial of AMX0114 in people living with ALS in the second half of 2024.

-On April 4, 2024, we announced that we have started a process with the FDA and Health Canada to voluntarily discontinue the marketing authorizations for RELYVRIO®/ALBRIOZATM (sodium phenylbutyrate and taurursodiol [also known as ursodoxicoltaurine]; also known as AMX0035) for the treatment of ALS and remove the product from the market in the U.S. and Canada.
+On April 4, 2024, we announced we had started a process with the FDA and Health Canada to voluntarily discontinue the marketing authorizations for RELYVRIO®/ALBRIOZATM (sodium phenylbutyrate and taurursodiol [also known as ursodoxicoltaurine]; also known as AMX0035) for the treatment of ALS and remove the product from the market in the U.S. and Canada.
 This decision was informed by topline results from the global Phase 3 PHOENIX trial, which failed to meet its prespecified primary and secondary endpoints, engagement with regulatory authorities, and discussions with the ALS community.
-As of April 4, 2024, RELYVRIO/ALBRIOZA is no longer available for new patients.
-Patients currently on therapy in the U.S. and Canada who, in consultation with their physician, wish to stay on treatment can be transitioned to a free drug program.
+As of April 4, 2024, RELYVRIO/ALBRIOZA was no longer available for new patients.
+Patients who were currently on therapy in the U.S. and Canada who, in consultation with their physician, wished to stay on treatment had the option to be transitioned to a free drug program.
+We will continue to collect available data on survival and to share learnings from PHOENIX to help inform future ALS research.
+We are planning to wind down the Open Label Extension by the end of 2024.
+Separately, the PHOENIX survival data collection efforts will continue at the encouragement of ALS specialists.

 Since inception, we have devoted a substantial amount of our efforts to research and development and pre-commercialization and commercialization activities, including recruiting management and technical staff, raising capital, producing materials for preclinical studies and clinical trials, and building infrastructure to support such activities.
-As of March 31, 2024, we have funded our operations primarily through public offerings of our common stock, private sales of preferred stock, convertible notes, and through revenue from sales of RELYVRIO and ALBRIOZA in the U.S. and Canada, respectively.
+As of June 30, 2024, we have funded our operations primarily through public offerings of our common stock, private sales of preferred stock, convertible notes, and through revenue from sales of RELYVRIO and ALBRIOZA in the U.S. and Canada, respectively.

-As of March 31, 2024, we had cash, cash equivalents and short-term investments of \$373.3 million.
+As of June 30, 2024, we had cash, cash equivalents and short-term investments of \$309.8 million.
 In April 2024, we announced a restructuring to focus our financial resources on upcoming clinical milestones.
-Under the restructuring, we will reduce our workforce by approximately 70% and decrease external financial commitments outside of our priority areas.
-We believe that with these changes, our existing cash, cash equivalents and short-term investments as of March 31, 2024, will be sufficient to meet our anticipated operating and capital expenditure requirements for at least one year from the issuance of this Quarterly Report.
+Under the restructuring, we started the process to reduce our workforce by approximately 70% and decreased external financial commitments outside of our priority areas.
+We believe that with these changes, our existing cash, cash equivalents and short-term investments as of June 30, 2024, will be sufficient to meet our anticipated operating and capital expenditure requirements for at least one year from the issuance of this Quarterly Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Liquidity and Capital Resources" below.